pokt-network/SwiftKeychainWrapper/README.md

+# Pocket
+Pocket forked the library to create a pod with the latest changes from the develop branch since this library is a dependency of the Pocket IOS SDK, this will help us to add the forked library to the podspec of the SDK and this dependency will be installed automatically.

 # SwiftKeychainWrapper

 A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
 Written in Swift.